DishankSingh-29/Simple_Calculator/README.md

 - Add dark mode
 - Enhance UI with animations

-## 🤝 Contributing
+## Contribution
-Feel free to fork this project and submit pull requests!
+- Contributions are welcome!
+Feel free to submit issues or pull requests.